AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$network`** {#network-modifier}

-This is basically a Firewall-kind of rules allowing to fully block or unblock access to a specified remote address.
+This is basically a Firewall-like rule allowing to fully block or unblock access to a specified remote address.

 1. `$network` rules match **IP addresses only**!
 You cannot use them to block or unblock access to a domain.
 2. To match an IPv6 address, you have to use the collapsed syntax, e.g. use `[2001:4860:4860::8888]$network` instead of `[2001:4860:4860:0:0:0:0:8888]$network`.